 The Naval and Military Park is open daily from 10am-4pm.
 There are plenty of battleships to behold, as it’s home to the USS Little Rock, The USS Sullivans, and the submarine USS Croaker.

-Their detailed brochure will guide you through the park smoothly starting with the first destroyer in the Navy named in memory of more than one person, the USS Sullivans (DD-537), the fleet type destroyer.
-This destroyer was named after the five brothers that served at the same time on the USS Juneau, and lost their lives along with 700 others when the USS Juneau went under due to a Japanese submarine.
-Throughout the tour of this ship you will encounter over 40 stops and displays, while gathering different information about the brothers and the ship’s history.
+Their detailed brochure will guide you through the park smoothly.
+Starting with the first destroyer in the Navy: The USS Sullivans (DD-537), a fleet type destroyer, which was named in remembrance for the five brothers who lost their lives serving together on the USS Juneau.
+The battleship was sunk by a Japanese submarine and resulted in seven hundred American deaths, including the five brothers.
+Throughout the tour of this ship, you will encounter over 40 stops and displays, while gathering compelling information about the brothers and the ship’s history.

-Discover rooms like the emergency nurse station, the missile & handling room, and what I liked to call the “luxury suites.”
-If you ever think your room is too small or your bed is uncomfortable, take a look at the conditions these veterans had to endure when they were at sea.
-I’m always on the hunt for the next creative date to spice up the usual “dinner and drinks” or for something to do with my family or friends on the weekend.
+Discover rooms such as the emergency nurse station, the missile and handling room, and the “luxury suites.”
+If you ever think your room is too small, or your bed is uncomfortable, take a look at the conditions these veterans had to endure when they were at sea.

-It’s an educational and fun way to get out of the house on a weekend or patriotic holiday.
-The tour’s brochure supplied me with plenty of information to forward to you, but there is much more where that came from.
-You will have to take the tour to find out for yourself!
+This is certainly an educational and fun way to get out of the house on a weekend or patriotic holiday.
+The tour’s brochure supplied me with plenty of information to share with you, but there is much more where that came from.
+So definitely make sure to take the tour to find out more for yourself!